 Class names are limited to a maximum of 57 UTF-8 characters.

-For reference on which types Realm Database supports for use as properties, see Supported Property Types - iOS SDK.
+For reference on which types Realm Database supports for use as properties, see Supported Property Types - Swift SDK.

 Property names are limited to a maximum of 63 UTF-8 characters.